katosys/portus/README.md

 --env MYSQL_DATABASE=portus \
 mariadb:10
 ```

+##### 3. Portus:

-Note that PUMA_IP is to be used if you want to have the registry and portus running on the same port but on different addresses, for example:
+Note that `PUMA_IP` is to be used if you want to have the registry and portus running on the same port but on different addresses, for example:

   - Portus -> 10.0.0.1:443
   - Registry -> 10.0.0.2:443

-##### 3. Portus:
 ```
 cd portus && docker run -it --rm \
 --net host --name portus \